UCLouvain-CBIO/scpdata/inst/README.md

 # Methodology used for collecting the data

 1. Identify the data source and the annotations from the article, ask authors for data if needed.
-Add summary of the available information in next section
+Add a summary of the available information in the section below
-2. Create a new R script that converts the data to `MSnSet` objects
+2. Create a new R script that converts the data to `SingleCellExperiment` objects
 3. Add data documentation and the data collection procedure in `scpdata/R/data.R`
 4. Update the `scpdata/README.md` file